worldline-go/hardloop/README.md

 Use Timezone to set the timezone: `CRON_TZ=Europe/Istanbul 0 7 * * 1,2,3,4,5`

 Default timezone is system timezone.

+> Some times doens't exist in some timezones.
+> For example, `CRON_TZ=Europe/Amsterdam 30 2 26 3 *` doesn't exist due to in that time 02:00 -> 03:00 DST 1 hour adding.
+It will be make some problems so don't use non-exist times.

 ```go
 // Set start cron specs.